WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * Project
 * Dojos

-### 5. Dependency Injection/Inversion of Control with the Spring Framework

-#### Objective

-In this block, Students learn how to implement enterprise-grade, modular software systems with DI/IoC Frameworks.

-#### What will Students learn?

-* Why is Dependency Injection and Inversion of Control necessary?
-* Spring's implementation of DI/IoC
-* Differences and Similarities between Spring Framework and Spring Boot

-#### How will Students learn?

-* Project "Tariff Manager"
-* TDD from scratch
-* Project w/o Spring -> Project with Spring

-### 6. Relation Databases and SQL, Persistence in Java with JDBC and JPA
+### 5. Relation Databases and SQL, Persistence in Java with JDBC

 #### Objective